cderv/test-action/README.md

 # test-action

-To test some github actions worflow
+To test some Github actions worflows.